MolCellBiol-tsukuba/DeMemSeg-train/README.md

 ## Citation
 If you use DeMemSeg or this repository in your research, please cite our publication:

-> [Shodai Taguchi, Keita Chagi, Hiroki Kawai, Kenji Irie, Yasuyuki Suda, Department of Molecular Cell Biology in University of Tsukuba and Science group in LPIXEL Inc.].
-(2025).
-DeMemSeg: A Deep Learning Pipeline for Accurate Segmentation and Quantitative Analysis of Overlapping Prospore Membranes in 2D Projection Images. *Cell Structure and Function*, Vol(Issue), Pages.
-DOI: [Insert DOI when available]
+> Shodai Taguchi, Keita Chagi, Hiroki Kawai, Kenji Irie, Yasuyuki Suda, (2025) Deep learning-based segmentation of 2D projection-derived overlapping prospore membrane in yeast *Cell Structure and Function*, Vol. 50, Issue 2, Pages 183-195, DOI: [10.1247/csf.25032](https://doi.org/10.1247/csf.25032)

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
 For questions, issues, or contributions, please open an issue on this GitHub repository or contact [taguchi.shodai.td@gmail.com](mailto:taguchi.shodai.td@gmail.com).